spoudel977/project4/README.md

 2.Datasets used

-The data used in this project is a simulated dataset of individuals and their credit scores, which I use to train and evaluate several different machine learning models. exploratory data analysis to gain insights into the data and understand the relationships between the various features and the credit score.
-I then use this understanding to preprocess the data and prepare it for modeling.
+The data used in this project is a simulated dataset of individuals and their credit scores.

     [Dataset: Credit Score Classification](https://www.kaggle.com/datasets/parisrohan/credit-score-classificationD)